-Types and Validators in TypeScript: A Convex Cookbook
+Types and Validators: A Convex Cookbook

 As you become a seasoned Convex developer, you’ll see first-hand how fantastic the developer experience becomes when you’ve got types on your side.
 The end-to-end TypeScript as you build, and the consistency and security you get from Convex schema enforcement and argument validation at runtime give you the tools to develop safely with types to help catch bugs early.